mementomoryn/rmm/docs/FAQ.md

 * Support replacing _signing keystore_
 * Multiple `options.json` [TODO]

-## Why there are no releases unlike on the [j-hc repo](https://github.com/j-hc/revanced-magisk-module)?
+## Why there are no releases like on the [j-hc repo](https://github.com/j-hc/revanced-magisk-module)?

 It's kind of useless to continuously run the CI workflow when nobody will use the release APKs anyway.
 So unless there is other reasons, it'll probably stay that way.